 Choice and control

-The Act makes it clear that the Department of Family and Community Services (FACS) can provide funding in a number of different ways to give people with disability control over the supports and services they need.
+The Act makes it clear that the Department of Communities and Justice (DCJ) can provide funding in a number of different ways to give people with disability control over the supports and services they need.
 This will help prepare people with disability to make choices and decisions under the NDIS.

 Quality supports so you can live life your way

-The Act reinforces that all FACS disability services and those disability services provided by other organisations funded by FACS must comply with the NSW Disability Service Standards.
+The Act reinforces that all DCJ disability services and those disability services provided by other organisations funded by DCJ must comply with the NSW Disability Service Standards.
 This applies in the period of transition of services to the NDIS and until such time as when a NDIS quality framework is finalised by the Commonwealth

 Everyone has the right to live free from abuse, neglect and harm.
 The Act includes new safeguards to help this to happen for people with disability using supports and services.
 These safeguards will begin from 3 December 2014 and will be in place until the NDIS is across NSW in full, in 2018.